openfaas/faas/CONTRIBUTING.md

 If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.

+!!! note
-* Please sign your commits with `git commit -s` so that commits are traceable.
+     Please sign your commits with `git commit -s` so that commits are traceable.